-Net cash provided by operating activities was \$12.8 million for the Predecessor three month period ended March 31, 2014, consisting of a net loss of \$(1.2) million.
-Adjustments to reconcile net loss to net cash provided by operating activities were \$14.3 million, primarily related to stock based compensation expense of \$7.3 million as a result of accelerated vesting of stock awards during this period, along with amortization of \$1.8 million and depreciation of \$5.2 million in the period.
+Net cash provided by operating activities was \$12.8 million for the Predecessor three month period ended March 31, 2014, consisting of net income of \$13.1 million, after adjustments for net non-cash items of \$14.3 million primarily related to stock based compensation expense of \$7.3 as a result of accelerated vesting of stock awards during this period, along with amortization of \$1.8 million and depreciation of \$5.2 million in the period.
 Changes in operating assets and liabilities over the period used \$0.3 million in operating cash flows and were driven primarily by increases in accounts receivable and prepaid expense balances and decreases in accrued expenses as a result of incentive compensation payments in the period offset by an increase in accounts payable.

-Net cash provided by operations was \$98.1 million for the Predecessor year ended December 31, 2013, consisting of net income of \$24.8 million.
-Adjustments to reconcile net income to net cash provided by operating activities were \$44.4 million, primarily related amortization of intangibles of \$23.9 million, depreciation of \$6.7 million, loss on the sale of an equity investment of \$2.3 million and provision for taxes of \$6.0 million.
+Net cash provided by operations was \$98.1 million for the Predecessor year ended December 31, 2013, consisting of net income of \$69.2 million, after adjustments for net non-cash items of \$44.4 million primarily related amortization of intangibles of \$23.9 million, depreciation of \$6.7 million, loss on the sale of an equity investment of \$2.3 million and provision for taxes of \$6.0 million.
 Changes in operating assets and liabilities over the Predecessor year ended December 31, 2013 provided \$28.9 million in operating cash flows and were driven primarily by increases in advanced billings of \$10.7 million, increases of accrued expenses of \$8.3 million and decreases to prepaid expense balances of \$4.8 million.